tincaMatei/trapperu_real/README.md

 * /alias [Alias] - Sets the group alias to the parameter
 * /gindeste [Alias]~[Thought] - gindeste (gandeste, Romanian for "think!"), adds a thought to the memory of the bot
 * /gind - gind (gand, Romanian for "thought") returns a memorised thought, display it on the chat and then deletes it from its memory
+* /dao - dao (da-o, Romanian for "give it", "play it") will generate a random message using the previously sent messages with Markov chains

 ## Installation